-Map of 4 Best Places to Dive in Mozambique
+The 4 Best Places to Dive in Mozambique

 Quirimbas Archipelago, in the far north of Mozambique, is home to a recently declared Marine Protected Area, the largest in Africa.
 It includes 27 secluded islands and sand bars stretching for 200km (125 miles).
 They are fringed with coral reefs and mangrove forests.
 While Pemba is the gateway to the archipelago, it is still very underdeveloped and beach lodges in the archipelago are rare and simple.
-Underwater, you’ll discover several marine turtles species, some napoleon wrasse, bump-head parrotfish, morays, nudibranchs and more.
+Underwater, you'll discover several marine turtle species, some napoleon wrasse, bump-head parrotfish, morays, nudibranchs and more.

-Best Dives Sites in Quirimbas Archipelago
+Best Dives Sites of the Quirimbas Archipelago

 Matemo Island: explore the wreck of a hundred years old coal steamer ship.
 There is usually good visibility at this site and you'll get to see Napoleon wrasse, turtles and sometimes even dolphins.

 Medjumbe Island: the small island offer fantastic wall dives, such as Cliffs of Insanity, Sambi Sambi or Lauras Leap, all with healthy corals.
 Mostly deep dives they are suited for advanced divers.
 You might also witness some humpback whales passing by in season.

 Vamizi Island: Neptune’s Arm is a site with a fantastic topography: canyons, pinnacles and some drop-offs with abundant marine life makes it one of the best dive sites in Africa.